ejbest/terraform-testing/study/cka-practice6-fill-in.md

 Correct answer
 - data.aws_ami.ubuntu.id

-16. You want Terraform to redeploy a specific resource that it is managing.
+00. You want Terraform to redeploy a specific resource that it is managing.
 Type the command you should use to mark the resource for replacement. __
 <pre>
 - terraform apply -replace
 </pre>
-Explanation

 - You would mark the resource for replacement using terraform apply -replace.
-NOTE: This used to be terraform taint and has been replaced with terraform apply -replace
+- NOTE: This used to be terraform taint and has been replaced with terraform apply -replace

-17. The command __ is used to extract the output variables defined in the Terraform configuration.
+00. The command __ is used to extract the output variables defined in the Terraform configuration.
 <pre>
 terraform output
 </pre>

-18. What command can be used to perform a dry-run of your changes and save the proposed changes to a file named bryan for future use? __
+00. What command can be used to perform a dry-run of your changes and save the proposed changes to a file named bryan for future use? __
 <pre>
 terraform plan -out=bryan
 </pre>